 An Axle bar is another barbell that is popular in Strongman Competitions.
 It’s basically a straight barbell but is thicker than a standard barbell.
 It’s used to perform axle clean exercises and presses in competitions.

-A Freak barbell is a patent-pending bar that is loaded with plates and springs that allow lifters to move it freely while adjusting their grip during lifts.
+A Freak barbell is a patent-pending bar that is loaded with plates and springs that allow lifters to move it freely while adjusting their grip during olympic lifts.
 The general idea is to give its users better bar stability control which will then enhance upper body strength.

 Buffalo Bow Bar